- $59,318 Young Child Falls In Open Elevator Shaft

 For example, if your damages in a car accident claim come to a total of $100,000, but you are assigned 20% of the fault for the accident, the damages you collect will be reduced by your percentage of fault -- or $20,000.
 Your actual recovery will be $80,000.

-How Is Percentage of Fault Determined in an Auto Accident Claim?
+How Is Percentage of Fault Determined in a Car Accident Claim?

 Several factors can contribute to serious car accidents.
 While one driver’s negligence may have caused the crash, the other driver may have contributed in some way.
 For example, a driver who runs a red light and T-bones another vehicle is likely to be found mainly at fault for the collision.
 However, if the driver who was hit was texting at the time, he or she may bear some degree of liability for having been driving distracted.